As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 9. Play Board Games

-Board games will always be productive indoor hobbies for men.
+Killing time with board games is one of the most convenient hobbies to do inside.
 They force you to think strategically and unlock your competitive side, which is crucial for men’s well-being.
 Men have an intense craving for competition with everything they do, even something as trivial as a game of Monopoly.
 We love to win and hate to lose.
 Playing board games will keep that competitive fire alive.

 However, you need to choose the right games.
 Something meant for kids like Candyland or SORRY! won’t be mentally stimulating enough.
 Play something a little more challenging, such as Chess or Risk.
 Something that forces you to think long-term is ideal.